liquid4teur/Apache_deployment/README.md

 - /port - The port Apache will listen to.
 Default: 80:

 Depending on which module you need to activate, you have to open the httpd.conf file (located in /conf folder) and enable or disable the module you need (by removing or adding "#" from line 74 to line 180).

+Note that the script enable Apache as a service and activate it automatically.

 # For further development